franksalomon/franksalomon/README.md

     <td>
       <h3>🎓 About Me / Sobre mí</h3>
       <ul>
-        <li>I am currently pursuing a master’s degree in Mathematical Modeling, Statistics, and Computing at the University of Zaragoza and the University of the Basque Country.</li>
+        <li>Currently pursuing a Master’s in Mathematical Modeling, Statistics, and Computing (University of Zaragoza & University of the Basque Country).</li>
-        <li> My academic focus is on data science and applied machine learning, working with models such as logistic regression, decision trees, and random forests.</li>
+        <li>Focused on applied data science and machine learning: classification models, feature engineering, and evaluation pipelines.</li>
-        <li> I have also worked with time series models (ARIMA and SARIMA) and I am getting familiar, at a conceptual level, with state-space models and the Kalman filter.</li>
+        <li>Experience with time series (ARIMA/SARIMA) and exploratory data analysis on real-world datasets.</li>
       </ul>
     </td>
     <td width="33%">